ujjwalll/get-that-flair/Readme.md

 # Dependency

-All dependencies are present in requirements.txt
+All dependencies are present in requirements.txt, install them in your system before proceeding ahead.

 # Clone it in your PC